 I thoroughly enjoy doing projects like this one.
 What do you think of this project?
 Would you ever try something similar?

 Get creative!
 Re-purpose something that is someone else’s trash.
 Turn it into a treasure of yours!

-If you like this project, you will love the other projects in my bedroom makeover edition.
+If you like these memo board ideas, you will love the other projects in my bedroom makeover edition.